Conshohocken, Pennsylvania: Transportation

 Conshohocken is served by two SEPTA Regional Rail stations, both of which are along the Manayunk/Norristown Line.
-The Conshohocken station is officially located at Washington and Harry Streets, and the other is at Spring Mill at the end of East North Lane, south of Hector Street.
+The Conshohocken station is located at Washington and Oak Streets (formerly at Washington and Harry Streets), and the other is at Spring Mill at the end of East North Lane, south of Hector Street.
 SEPTA provides Suburban Bus service to Conshohocken along Route 95, which runs between Gulph Mills and Willow Grove, and Route 97, which runs between the Norristown Transportation Center in Norristown and the Chestnut Hill section of Philadelphia.

 Education

 Residents of Conshohocken are served by the Colonial School District.

 Private schools in the area include AIM Academy and The Miquon School.

 Conshohocken Catholic School, of the Roman Catholic Archdiocese of Philadelphia, closed in 2012.